Want to get in touch? Please email me at email@example.com - I'd love to hear from you!

 I didn't return to working at the rug hooking studio in the fall of 2015 like I thought I would.
 I wanted to put more energy into Lichen and Lace, and when I did, it continued to grow.

-Lichen and Lace continued to add wholesale accounts ( at this time we are in about 20 knitting shops including Loop in London, England and Walnut in Kyoto Japan!) but I had to cut down on the maker markets I was vending at, and stopped setting up at the Sackville Farmer's Market.
+Lichen and Lace continued to add wholesale accounts ( at this time we are in over 50 knitting shops including Loop in London, England and Walnut in Kyoto Japan!) but I had to cut down on the maker markets I was vending at, and stopped setting up at the Sackville Farmer's Market.
 Those sales opportunities were essential in my early days, but as the business grew and wholesale orders increased, It became clear that I had to be intentional where I was putting my energy, and physically setting up shop takes a lot of energy!